 - 1. Identify and reach out to vulnerable children in the first 8,000 days who are at greatest risk of deteriorating nutrition outcomes due to suspension of school feeding programmes.
 In 2019, there were 144 million stunted children under 5 globally, with the COVID-19 pandemic projected to add another 3.4 million children under 5.
 While similar trends may exist for older children, the paucity of data on nutrition in children over 5 means that few estimates exist, (e.g., 74 million girls and 117 million boys aged 5-19 suffering from thinness).
 As a result of this data scarcity, identifying those who are vulnerable to nutrition shocks and to school dropout through ongoing household assessment and data collection (e.g., VAM,1 DHS2) at the household level is a necessary first step to minimizing these effects through interventions with school-aged children. - 2.
-Prioritize reopening schools and take all possible measures to reopen safely.
-When schools are closed, adapt traditional school feeding programmes as take-home rations or cash transfers, so that the children who need it most continue to receive this vital source of support and food.
-Globally, in 2020, an estimated 39 billion in-school meals have been missed during school closures by the 370 million children who were benefiting from school feeding programmes pre-crisis.
+Prioritize the safe reopening of schools, and when schools are closed adapt traditional school feeding programmes as take-home rations or cash transfers, so that the children who need it most continue to receive this vital source of support and food.
+Globally, an estimated 370 million children were participating in school feeding programmes pre-crisis, but many are no longer receiving these programmes.
 Adapting existing programmes to use take-home rations, top-up cash transfers or food vouchers creates an important safety net.
 However, these are not long-term solutions.
 Priority should be given to reopening schools safely as school-based targeting and delivery of nutrition are more cost effective and have been shown to yield substantial benefits in education and health outcomes. - 3.
 Leverage the power of school feeding programmes to encourage children, especially girls and the vulnerable, to return to school post-crisis.
 Without increased efforts to bring children to school, the pre-crisis level of out-of-school children is likely to worsen as a result of the current COVID-19 crisis.
 Evidence shows that school feeding programmes can increase enrolment and attendance, especially for girls and disadvantaged children, and they can play a key role in getting children back to school and keeping them enrolled post-crisis, if implemented safely.
 Countries can also take the opportunity to improve existing provision, post crisis, by paying attention to programme design and formerly neglected issues, such as the quality of diets and food-fortification options.